cgbur/pc/README.md

 ### Friendly Sizes by Default 🎓

-`pc` now makes your large numbers more human-readable by converting them into friendly sizes like GiB, MiB, KiB, etc. This feature is enabled by default, making it easier when working with large numbers.
+Large numbers are automatically converted into human-readable format by converting them into friendly sizes like GiB, MiB, KiB, etc.

 ```sh
 ❯ echo "1124122523 2421252122" | pc